 Aging: everyone does it, yet some people seem relatively unaffected by getting older.
-Could good nutrition be the key to a healthier, longer life?
+Could good longer life?be the key to a healthier,

 Does Aging Equal Illness?

 "Aging is often associated with the development of one or more chronic diseases, but it doesn't have to be that way," says Jeffrey Blumberg, PhD, professor at the Friedman School of Nutrition Science and Policy at Tufts University.

 It's not always just a matter of time before you have aor , get type 2 or , break a hip because of , or develop Alzheimer's, even though these conditions are often associated with aging, Blumberg says.